gitee2github/docs/docs/en/docs/Container/installation-configuration.md

 #### Precautions

 - When configuring devicemapper, if the system does not have sufficient space for automatic capacity expansion of thinpool, disable the automatic capacity expansion function.

     To disable automatic capacity expansion, set both  **thin\_pool\_autoextend\_threshold**  and  **thin\_pool\_autoextend\_percent**  in the  **/etc/lvm/profile/isula-thinpool.profile**  file to  **100**.

-    ```
+    ```text
     activation {
       thin_pool_autoextend_threshold=100
       thin_pool_autoextend_percent=100
     }
     ```

 - When devicemapper is used, use Ext4 as the container file system.
 You need to add  **--storage-opt dm.fs=ext4**  to the iSulad configuration parameters.
 - If graphdriver is devicemapper and the metadata files are damaged and cannot be restored, you need to manually restore the metadata files.
 Do not directly operate or tamper with metadata of the devicemapper storage driver in Docker daemon.
 - When the devicemapper LVM is used, if the devicemapper thinpool is damaged due to abnormal power-off, you cannot ensure the data integrity or whether the damaged thinpool can be restored.
 Therefore, you need to rebuild the thinpool.

 **Precautions for Switching the devicemapper Storage Pool When the User Namespace Feature Is Enabled on iSula**

 - Generally, the path of the deviceset-metadata file is  **/var/lib/isulad/devicemapper/metadata/deviceset-metadata**  during container startup.
 - If user namespaces are used, the path of the deviceset-metadata file is  **/var/lib/isulad/**_userNSUID.GID_**/devicemapper/metadata/deviceset-metadata**.
 - When you use the devicemapper storage driver and the container is switched between the user namespace scenario and common scenario, the  **BaseDeviceUUID**  content in the corresponding deviceset-metadata file needs to be cleared.
 In the thinpool capacity expansion or rebuild scenario, you also need to clear the  **BaseDeviceUUID**  content in the deviceset-metadata file.
 Otherwise, the iSulad service fails to be restarted.